-Mobile Devices
+9. Mobile Devices

-Etone College is a NO MOBILE PHONE SITE for Years 7-11.
-This also includes any other mobile or electronic devices such as tablets, smart watches and digital cameras.
-Members of the Sixth Form are permitted to carry mobile phones on their person, however, no Sixth Form student is allowed to have their mobile phone on show in the presence of younger pupils.
-Our procedures, should a pupil bring their mobile phone into school, are clearly outlined in our letter to parents which can be accessed on the school website (Appendix C).
-Please also refer to our Mobile Phone Procedure flow chart which can also be found in our E-Safety Policy (Appendix D).
+- 9.1 We inform parents and carers that Etone College is a NO MOBILE PHONE SITE for Years 7-11.
+This also includes any other mobile or electronic devices such as tablets, smart watches, and digital cameras.
+If a pupil's phone is seen or heard, before, during or after school, it will be confiscated immediately and will be stored in the school safe.
+Our procedures, should a pupil bring their mobile phone into school, are clearly outlined in our letter to parents which can be accessed on the school website.
+(Appendix F) Please also refer to our Mobile Phone Procedure flow chart (Appendix H) which can also be found in our E-Safety Policy.
+Members of the Sixth Form are permitted to carry mobile phones on their person; however, no Sixth Form pupil is allowed to have their mobile phone on show if they are on the school's main site or in the presence of younger pupils. - Mobile Phones, or any other mobile devices with integrated cameras, could lead to Safeguarding/Child Protection, peer on peer abuse and data protection issues with regard to inappropriate capture or distribution of images of pupils or staff.

-- Mobile Phones, or any other mobile devices with integrated cameras, could lead to Safeguarding/Child Protection, bullying and data protection issues with regard to inappropriate capture or distribution of images of pupils or staff. - Mobile phone use can render pupils or staff subject to cyberbullying. - Internet access on mobile devices using cellular data cannot be filtered by the school. - They can undermine classroom discipline
+- Mobile phone use can render pupils or staff subject to cyber peer on peer abuse. - Internet access on mobile devices using cellular data cannot be filtered by the school. - They can undermine classroom discipline

-Drugs
+10. Drugs